nextwebb/blog-posts/ckffy3jbg007m7bs1abp1aci4.md

  to reach different goals,
 which is a subject worth reviewing .

-### A common error with Heroku deploys can be failed database migrations within  your  Heroku Dyno 😞.
+### A common error with heroku deploys can be failed database migrations within  your  Heroku Dyno 😞.
 which will be a case that when I run
 ```
 heroku local web